← Back to Blog | Planning

 Worst Travel Days of 2025

-Based on historical data and school holiday calendars, these are the days to avoid if possible:
+Based on historical traffic data from Inrix, RAC, and National Highways, these are the highest-risk travel days of 2025:

 17–18 April — Easter Getaway